peteroupc/MailLib/docs/PeterO.Mail.Message.md

   * There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.

-  * If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of this summary) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".
+  * If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of these remarks) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".

   * In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed: